phluid61/internet-drafts/file-scheme/draft.md

 # Operations on file URIs  {#operations}

-Implementations that provide dereferencing  ooperations on file URIs SHOULD, at a minimum, provide a read-like operation to return the contents of a file located by a file URI.
+Implementations that provide dereferencing operations on file URIs SHOULD, at a minimum, provide a read-like operation to return the contents of a file located by a file URI.
 Additional operations MAY be provided, such as writing to, creating, and deleting files.
 See the